Ship live translations

 true |

-Enable real-time translation for video calls via the /video route. |
+Enable real-time translation in video calls (/video route). |

 video_voice_cloning |